Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 Re-application to Specialty

 Applicants reapplying for training in a specialty that they have previously resigned or been removed should attach a ’Support for Reapplication to a Specialty Training Programme’ form to their application.
-This form is available to download from the Oriel Resource Bank.
+This form is available to download from the Specialty Training recruitment webpage.

 Applications will not be considered without a fully completed and signed form, which must be submitted at the time of application.

 All applications will be checked for evidence of the essential criteria outlined in the person specification.
 Applications that do not demonstrate the criteria will not continue through the process.
-Applicants will be notified of this decision via email and text message.
+Applicants will be notified of this decision via email.

 Tip: Candidates are advised to check their junk mail inbox on a regular basis in case any messages regarding your application have been filtered into there.

-Where appropriate, Academic Clinical Fellow applications will be subjected to the shortlisting process.
+Where appropriate, Academic Clinical Fellowship applications will be subjected to the shortlisting process.

 Applications will be scored against a predefined NIHR shortlisting scoring framework by a panel of consultants from clinical and academic backgrounds involved in the recruitment process.
 The scoring framework has been supplied to candidates by the NIHR and no further information can be provided.